darkrenaissance/darkfi/bin/dnetview/README.md

 ## usage

+On first run, dnetview will create a config file in .config/darkfi.
+You must manually enter the RPC ports of the nodes you want to connect to and title them as you see fit.

+Check the [example config file](dnetview_config.toml) for more details.

 Run dnetview as follows:

 ```shell
 dnetview -v
 ```

-On first run, dnetview will create a config file in .config/darkfi.
-You must manually enter the RPC ports of the nodes you want to connect to and title them as you see fit.
+Navigate up and down using `j` and `k`.

 Dnetview creates a logging file in /tmp/dnetview.log.
 To see json data and other debug info, tail the file like so: